2gis/mapgl-ruler/README.md

 - Add or fix some code.
 - **Run testing suite with `npm run docker:test` and make sure nothing is broken**
 - Add some tests for your new code or fix broken tests.
-- Run `npm run build` to build distribution files.
 - Commit & push.
 - Create a new pull request to original repo.

 Pull requests with failing tests will not be accepted.
-Also, if you add or modify packages to `package.json`, make sure you use `npm` and update `package-lock.lock`.
+Also, if you add or modify packages to `package.json`, make sure you use `npm` and update `package-lock.json`.

 ## Tests